 Hostile and defiant kids are willing to break things, call you filthy names, and even run away to avoid taking responsibility for their behavior.
 And parents can’t prevent their child from doing those things if their child is insistent.

 That’s why parents need to focus on those things over which they have control.
 And parents control—or ought to control—their own home.
-Parents need to take a stand and enforce the rules of the home with effective consequences if those rules are broken.
+Parents need to take a stand and enforce the rules with effective consequences if those rules are broken.
 You might start by saying: